 Instructions

-- Add the chopped onions and minced garlic to the pan; cook stirring occasionally until onions are translucent, about 5 minutes.
+- Sauté the Vegetables: In a medium skillet over medium-high heat, heat the olive oil.
+Add the chopped onions and garlic, cooking until the onions are translucent, about 5 minutes.

-- In a medium-sized mixing bowl, whisk together the eggs, cream, salt and pepper.
-Fold in the spinach and ham mixture.
+- Mix the Eggs: In a medium bowl, whisk the eggs, cream, salt, and pepper.
+Stir in the spinach and ham mixture.

 Notes